 According to an article in Mental Health Weekly Digest, an increased BAC of 0.02% doubles the risk of a driving accident amongst teenage males and that further increases when the BAC is 0.08% and 0.10%.
 Alcohol has a serious effect on the brain, especially cognitive functions that control function and driving.
-As an antidepressant, it first helps to release the brain cortex from functions of control and integration tied to behaviour and judgment.
+As an depressant, it first helps to release the brain cortex from functions of control and integration tied to behaviour and judgement.

 Undertaking tasks that require diligence and control become harder because alcohol has weakened cognitive functions.
 Drivers require discipline and concentration.
 You use your eyes, hands and feet when you get behind the wheel – all of which are controlled by the brain.

 Drinking alcohol has the following effects on cognition: